Treatment of Anorexia Nervosa

 - Eating at meals and snacks are done with other clients and staff, as a community.

-- We believe adequate food intake is a foundational step in recovery.
+- A belief that adequate food intake is a foundational step in recovery.

-- Exercise + Sport programming, which addresses exercise bulimia, avoidance, and other exercise concerns
+- Exercise + Sport programming, which addresses exercise bulimia, exercise avoidance, and other exercise concerns

 - Radically Open Dialectical Behavioral Therapy as a foundational treatment